getjavelin/javelin-mcp/examples/proxy_gateway/README.md

-This [Thread on X](https://x.com/solomonstre/status/1940470145505431674) highlights an emerging conflict: developers driving adoption vs. enterprise gatekeeping and control.
+> 🧵 This [thread on X](https://x.com/solomonstre/status/1940470145505431674) highlights an emerging conflict: developers driving adoption vs. enterprise gatekeeping and control.
+>
+> As the MCP protocol gains traction, enterprise vendors are increasingly incentivized to **block** rather than **enable** open developer usage—shifting focus from innovation to control.

 ## ⁠Local MCP server with the Local Tools